 Kaj Portin, General Manager, Research & Technology Programs at Wärtsilä, says LPG has other benefits as well.

-“If you look at an engine running on LPG, it will have quite low CO2 emissions as it has short molecules — mostly propane and butane.
+“If you look at an engine running on LPG, it will have lower CO2 emissions compared to other fossil fuels as it has short molecules — mostly propane and butane.
 It also has no methane slip and is great for controlling greenhouse gas emissions, too.
 Only LNG, methane and ethane will be as good with CO2 slip,” he adds.

 In February, Wärtsilä completed full-scale testing of its LFSS with a full sized 2-stroke marine engine fuelled by LPG.
 The performance of the system exceeded expectations, and BW LPG exercised its option to extend the project and increased the total number of ships for retrofitting to twelve.

-“Retrofitting 12 of our vessels with pioneering LPG propulsion technology is a significant upfront commitment, but the returns are positive in both financial and environmental terms,” says Schwalenstocker.
+“Retrofitting twelve of our vessels with pioneering LPG propulsion technology is a significant upfront commitment, but the returns are positive in both financial and environmental terms,” says Schwalenstocker.
 “It is the result of our company’s focus to invest resources and expertise to pioneer technology that can be used to push our industry towards decarbonization without the need for dedicated newbuilding orders.
 While building new ships can provide the benefits of operating with the new fuel, this comes at a heavy cost.
 Counting total emissions, a new ship represents about 70,000 tons of carbon dioxide in the materials and building process.
 Compared to 2,000 tons of carbon dioxide for retrofitting, the sustainability outcome is much better from retrofitting than from building new vessels.”

 Developing the pioneering technology required to retrofit the vessels was not easy.
 Wärtsilä needed to install two LPG tanks of 900 m3 volume each to replace the Heavy Fuel Oil.
 The LPG from these new tanks also had to be pressurized and conditioned to make it ready to send to the engine.
 Once sent and used as fuel, the engine returns liquid.
 The returning liquid too, needs to be conditioned and handled in varying volumes.
 Wärtsilä had to ensure that this process was carried out smoothly while integrating and interfacing with the existing systems on the vessel.